IMAF Approved Installer — London & the South East

 Only IMAF-panel registered installers can provide the funded quote.
 Triple Star is one of them.

 Homes England's IMAF supplier panel is a defined, approved list of installation companies who meet the programme requirements and are cleared to carry out funded work.
 A building owner cannot access IMAF funding without a quote from a panel member.
-Triple Star Fire & Security is registered on the IMAF panel — making us one of a limited number of firms in Kent and London currently able to take your building through the full process, from eligibility to commissioning certificate.
+Triple Star Fire & Security is registered on the IMAF panel — making us one of a limited number of waking watch replacement specialists across London and the South East able to take your building through the full process, from eligibility to commissioning certificate.

 The technology